3 Tips for Appreciating Our Postpartum Bodies

 The global beauty industry was worth $532 billion in 2020, according to Forbes.
 That’s nearly a measly half a trillion dollars in a single year that isn’t achieved if we feel great about ourselves and aren’t motivated to improve our appearance.

-New York Times bestselling author Jen Hatmaker highlights what we are up against in her book Fierce, Free, and Full of Fire: “In earlier societies, women had a very small pool…today, the access to high concentrations of narrowly beautiful women creates a false standard.
+New York Times bestselling author Jen Hatmaker highlights what we are up against: “In earlier societies, women had a very small pool…today, the access to high concentrations of narrowly beautiful women creates a false standard.
 While a person previously might encounter one or two prescriptively gorgeous women in her lifetime, we are inundated with images today suggesting they are ubiquitous.
 We have the one percent of today’s favorite type in our faces at all times on all platforms.
 We will likely be unpacking the social media effect on the human psyche for centuries.”

 It’s no wonder why millions upon millions of women have negative body image, defined as the way we perceive our physical appearance.
 The National Eating Disorder Association explains the repercussion of this: “Negative body image (or body dissatisfaction) involves feelings of shame, anxiety, and self-consciousness.
 People who experience high levels of body dissatisfaction feel their bodies are flawed in comparison to others, and these folks are more likely to suffer from feelings of depression, isolation, low self-esteem, and eating disorders.”